artorias-66/time_machine/README.md

 max_images_per_request: int = 20
 ```

 This value is respected for real API imagery (e.g., Arlula).
+Set `max_images_per_request` to `0` (or any value <= 0) to remove the cap and use all available results returned by the provider.

+Notes:
+- More frames increase processing time and output size (GIFs especially).
+Consider using `mp4` for large frame counts.
-Synthetic mode generates a reasonable number of frames based on the date span (capped at 12 by default).
+- Synthetic mode still generates a reasonable number of frames based on the date span (currently capped at 12 by default).

 ## 🎯 Usage Example